apache/couchdb-documentation/src/api/database/common.rst

     documents will be successfully stored on disk.
-For example, individual documents may not be saved due to conflicts, rejection by :ref:`validation function <vdufun>` or by other reasons, even if overall the batch was sucessfully submitted.
+For example, individual documents may not be saved due to conflicts, rejection by :ref:`validation function <vdufun>` or by other reasons, even if overall the batch was successfully submitted.

 **Request**: